 Most thirds extractions require local anesthesia (an injection to numb the gum around the tooth being extracted).
 Intravenous (IV) sedation may also be utilized to help ease any presurgical anxiety you may have.
 We will discuss with you what type of anesthesia is best for your needs.
 Before your procedure, you will receive a thorough oral examination, X-rays, and possibly 3D scanning of the mouth to determine the position and size of the teeth.

 The surgeons at Greater Modesto Dental Implant & Oral Surgery Center recommend that wisdom teeth be removed early, usually during the mid to late teens.
 The removal and recovery process is generally much more rapid if wisdom teeth are removed early.
-Please contact us to make an appointment in Modesto, CA today.
+Please contact us to make an appointment.

 At Greater Modesto Dental Implant & Oral Surgery, we offer wisdom teeth removal at costs that are competitive in Modesto and the surrounding regions.
 Wisdom teeth often cause problems later in life if they are not removed, which is why we try to make our services affordable for all patients.
 Our prices are fair, and we accept a variety of forms of payment, including financing through CareCredit®, which requires a short credit application.